Kylix-Finance/kylix-pitch-deck/README.md

+# Kylix Finance - The Hub Lending Parachain
-Pitch Deck of Kylix and public documentation
+### Pitch Deck of Kylix and public documentation